Srikantha/user-service/README.md

 API Reference with examples, or a link to a wiki or other documentation source.
 In local, the endpoints can be access via below links.

-* Get all user: GET (http://localhost:8080/api/userdetails)
+* Get all users: GET (http://localhost:8080/api/userdetails)
-* Get simple user: GET (http://localhost:8080/api/userdetails/10)
+* Get single user: GET (http://localhost:8080/api/userdetails/10)
 * Create new user: POST (http://localhost:8080/api/userdetails/restricted)
+* Update existing user: PUT (http://localhost:8080/api/userdetails/restricted/1)
-* Delete an user: DELETE (http://localhost:8080/api/userdetails/restricted/1)
+* Delete an existing user: DELETE (http://localhost:8080/api/userdetails/restricted/1)